wiemag/wallpaper-changers/README.md

 FURTHER DEVELOPMENT

-The author would like to remove the sleep command and run the scripts through timers, but 'sleep' makes it possible to randomize the time the wallpaper is changed.
+The author would like to remove the sleep command and run the scripts through timers, but 'sleep' makes it possible to randomize the time the wallpaper is changed at.